radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/Backend Dev/Internet Address.md

 >[!FAQ]+ **ping**
 >> a handy program to see if a computer on the Internet is alive
 >
 > The ping program will send a `ping` (actually an **ICMP** (*Internet Control Message Protocol*) echo request message) to the named computer.
 The pinged computer will respond with a reply.
 The ping program will count the time expired until the reply comes back (if it does).
 Also, if you enter a domain name (i.e. *www\.yahoo\.com*) instead of an IP address, ping will resolve the domain name and display the computer's IP address.
-More on [[domain name|domain names]] and address resolution later.
+More on [[Domain Name|domain names]] and address resolution later.
 >
 > **Windows** - `ping [domain_name]`
 > **Unix** - same